htcondor/htcondor/docs/version-history/stable-release-series-86.rst

--  When using configuration parameter ``SINGULARITY_TARGET_DIR`` to mount the job scratch directory into the Singularity container, update the ``X509_USER_PROXY`` environment variable to point to the proxy file’s location inside the container. :ticket:`6625`
+-  When using configuration parameter ``SINGULARITY_TARGET_DIR`` to mount the job scratch directory into the Singularity container, update the ``X509_USER_PROXY`` environment variable to point to the proxy file's location inside the container. :ticket:`6625`
 -  Corrected a bug which could cause the shared port daemon to hang if it had been restarted, HTCondor had been configured with an allowable port range, and that port range had filled up. :ticket:`6596`